-This Guide outlines the process of constructing the Global State of Democracy (GSoD) Indices, which inform The Global State of Democracy 2019: Addressing the Ills, Reviving the Promise (International IDEA 2019).
+This Guide outlines the process of constructing the Global State of Democracy (GSoD) Indices, which inform The Global State of Democracy 2021 (International IDEA 2021).
 It is written for readers who want a better understanding of the Indices, as well as researchers who may wish to use and build on the data contained within them.
 This Guide builds upon the GSoD Indices Methodology.
 For a detailed outline of the conceptual and measurement framework see The Global State of Democracy Indices Methodology: Conceptualization and Measurement Framework, Version 4 (Skaaning 2020).